kotct/dot/README.md

 * Configurations should be clean, well-documented, and consistently written throughout.
 * Configurations should have a focus on excellent support for everything.
 * Configurations should also have clear error messages handling common PEBKAC errors.

+## Emacs

+The Emacs configuration is the primary focus of this project and is the defining feature of this project.
+Most of the work done here will be done on the Emacs configuration, as the primary goal in writing this configuration is and was to write a robust, fast, and efficient Emacs configuration.